markjnkim/es_mod/01-html/content/step-3-hero.md

 Depending on your version of Chrome, your screen should look something like this:
 ![Developer Tools](./assets/step-3/800-dev-tools.png)

 Click on the `Elements` tab to reveal the HTML code.
 On a full screen you will see the `Styles` section as well, displaying your CSS code.
-By clicking on the various fields, we can enter or delete the properties, attributes, and values.
+By clicking on the various fields, we can change or delete the properties, attributes, content, and values.

 This tool is a tremendous asset to front-end developers with the ability to:
-* Change HTML attributes
+* Change HTML elements and attributes
 * Manipulate CSS style properties
-* View communication transmission calls in the `Network` tab
+* Change the text content
 * And much much more which we will continuously learn throughout this class
-> **Deep Dive**: Discover more about [DevTools](https://developers.google.com/web/tools/chrome-devtools/) and familiarize yourself with Chrome.
+> **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a vast array of uses that is beyond our current concept scope.
+Don't worry, we will divulge more of these tools as they become more relevant and useful for us.

 > **Pause**: Let's go to a popular website and change some of the styling properties of the `body` element, like the `background-color`.
 Try out the `element inspector`, the arrow icon in the top-left corner of the DevTool window, to target a specific element.
 Notice the changes in the `Element` and `Style` windows.
 Feel free to play around at will.
 Are these changes permanent?How can we tell?
 >**Answer**: Page refresh can determine persistence or permanence of a change.